 introducing our missionaries...

 The first few years of Conrad’s life took place in the northern Manitoba Cree community of Garden Hill, along with his three brothers and sister.
-His father was a hunter and trapper, out in the bush weeks at a time.
+His father was a hunter and trapper, out in the bush for weeks at a time.
 When Conrad was about eight, his father turned ill, necessitating a move for the family to Winnipeg.

 Up north Conrad had always gone to church with his mom.
 “But they didn’t really teach us about salvation there,” he says.
 At age 18 a motorbike accident helped Conrad realize that he wasn’t really in control of his life.
 He began searching for purpose.